Skip to main content

 More information about creating a test can be found here.

-Metric Types help you define the criteria for evaluating the performance of your product.
-You can create custom Metric Types tailored to your specific use cases.
+Metrics help you define the criteria for evaluating the performance of your product.
+You can create custom Metrics tailored to your specific use cases.

 name="accuracy_v1",